Back to previous page

 • Lone Lyrebird track is closed between Gordon Road and the War Memorial, due to subsidence.
 Detour is in place.

-• Sections of Prince Henry Cliff walk (part of Grand Cliff Top Walk) and Round Walk are closed between Prince Henry picnic area and Scenic World from Tuesday 9 April to end of June 2024 for track maintenance.
+• Sections of Prince Henry Cliff walk (part of Grand Cliff Top walk) and Round walk are closed between Prince Henry picnic area and Scenic World until 5pm Wednesday 15 May 2024 for track maintenance.
 Follow detour on Cliff Drive.
 Access to Furber Steps is from Prince Henry picnic area (Katoomba Falls Kiosk).
 Detours in place.
+The area will be open from early Thursday 16 to 5pm Sunday 19 May and will reclose, as above, to the end of June 2024.

-• Bridal Veil View lookout and track (Leura) are closed from Wednesday 10 April for maintenance.
+• Bridal Veil View lookout and track (Leura) are closed for maintenance.

 • Part of Lindeman Pass is closed due to a major landslide below Gladstone lookout.
 Roberts Pass is closed due to rockfall and landslide hazards.